Jatofitech/collection-of-civ-vi-city-states/README.md

 - Regensburg
 - Nuuk
 ---
-Most of these City-states were made for my [East-Centra Europe City-states](https://steamcommunity.com/sharedfiles/filedetails/?id=2833648615) collection, but some are from other parts of the world.
+Most of these City-states were made for my [East-Central Europe City-states](https://steamcommunity.com/sharedfiles/filedetails/?id=2833648615) collection, but some are from other parts of the world.
 You can download them directly from my [Steam workshop](https://steamcommunity.com/profiles/76561199022022271/myworkshopfiles/?appid=289070), or alternatively from this github repository.